 Problems with mycotoxins in dairy cows are more common than often thought

 The incidence of problems with mycotoxins in dairy cattle is increasing.
-Trouw Nutrition runs an annual global monitoring program in which feed samples and ingredients from across the world are being analysed.
+Selko runs an annual global monitoring program in which feed samples and ingredients from across the world are being analysed.
 Of the 1240 ruminant feed samples tested, more than 90% were contaminated with at least one mycotoxin.

 Mycotoxin risk management in dairy cattle requires a comprehensive programme

 A mycotoxin management programme should include:

 - Avoiding ingredients that are contaminated through early identification

 - Proper crop management to reduce growth of molds on the field or in storage